harrisonm23-byte/Python_Training_Sets/README.md

 Personally developed Python practice exercises.

 ## Intro / Disclaimer
 I developed these exercises as part of my Python practice process.
-I designed these exercises independently.
-I used AI as a tutors and code reviewers.
-I'd write the code myself, share my attempted solutions, and receive feedback on errors, syntax, and alternatives.
-I then practiced the exercises in my terminal in order to build procedural memory and develop fluency.
+I designed these exercises independently, and used AI assistants for tutoring and review.
+I'd try the code myself, share my attempt, and learn througu feedback.
+I'd then practice the exercises in my terminal to build procedural memory and develop fluency.

 ## Exercise 1: City Abbreviations